Tomtiko04/Coffee-Website/README.md

-# Ogunneye oyinkansola - COFFEE WEBSITE
+# Ogunneye Oyinkansola - COFFEE WEBSITE

 ## Welcome! 👋
-Thanks for checking out this coffee website.
+Thanks you for checking out this coffee website.

 ## project
 This project is designed to pratices more on your grid, flex-box and responsive layout.